perladvent/perldotcom/content/article/_pub_2007_03_01_perl-6-parameter-passing.md

 as in the example, I use `approxfprime`.
 Whereas a caller-supplied `fprime` would take one number and return another, `approxfprime` needs a number and a function.
 The function needed is the one the caller passed to `newton`.
 How do you pass it on?
-Curryingâthat is, supplying one or more of the parameters of a function once, then using the simplified version after that.
+Currying—that is, supplying one or more of the parameters of a function once, then using the simplified version after that.